 The Mother.
 If your bitch has had a c-section, she will often have exterior stitches.
 I normally take them out at ten days.
 Otherwise, the stitches can become ingrown (like a hair) and cause a lot of discomfort to a nursing bitch.
 Have your vet do it if you not confident.
 The vet not only has the proper tools, but would get a chance to see her and check her out.
 (Actually, most vets now use three layers of dissolving stitches, so it might not be an issue.
 But ask.)

 The Mite.
-Mites are very common in Norwich.
+Mites are very common in Norwich Terriers.
 I have found that certain bitches seem more predisposed to have puppies that will have mites.
 It is usually the bitch with an apparently weaker immune system.
-She may herself have suffered before pregnancy with skin irritations or dryness; she may herself have had ear or eye infections as a puppy.
+She may herself have suffered with skin irritations or dryness before pregnancy; she may herself have had ear or eye infections as a puppy.
 She may have been a picky eater or had bouts with diarrhea.
 When mites do occur, often only one puppy in the litter is afflicted.
 That would lead me to believe that the puppy’s immune system may not be as strong as its litter mates’.

 The puppies should be kept very warm during this process.
 You should continue washing every week until they are six weeks old and receive their first round of inoculations.
 This will keep the situation from escalating.
 After their inoculations, particularly if there is any reinfection, you can start using a topical antibiotic and washing with a diluted flea and tick shampoo.
 This has always remedied the situation for me.